BUILDDesign

 Heat pumps are more expensive to install than gas boilers, even with help from the boiler upgrade scheme.
 But, with gas prices rising, they can offer cost savings on your annual energy bills of roughly 25%, or £350 based on average usage at today’s prices.

-Given the quotation we received for installation, without help from the boiler upgrade scheme, it would take 27 years to pay back the up front investment based on today’s energy prices, or just over 14 years, with a grant from the government.
+Given the quotation we received for installation, not including hot water cylinders or underfloor heating, it would take 25 years to pay back the up front investment based on today’s energy prices, or just over 11 years, with a £5,000 grant from the government.

 A critical piece of learning from my research and speaking to existing users of heat pumps is that switching to heat pumps is much more cost effective if you are supplementing your electricity consumption with your own renewable source.
 For more on that, visit this article on solar panel installations.